mavvystudio/m3-ui/README.md

-# M3-UI - Material 3 React and Tailwind
+# M3-UI - Material 3 React and Tailwind (Beta)

-Material 3 design system  for React and Tailwind

-**Still on Active Development**
+## Material Design at Its Core

+Elevate your web development projects with M3-UI, a sleek and versatile React component library built on the foundations of Material Design.

+Highly customizable using CSS Variables or you can just simply add Tailwind css classes to the components!

 ## Setup